siamso/notes-app/README.md

 Tooltip,
 Confirmation Modal and so on

-It stores data on the local storage of your browser so that you can retrieve your data after quitting your browser.
+It stores data on the local storage of your browser so that you can retrieve your data even after quitting your browser.